Video Tutorials (Playlist)

 For watching all the videos, you have to click in the top right corner of the video, you will see all the videos coming out

 IMPORTANT: We do upload videos to our YouTube channel, if you don’t want to lose them, subscribe to our channel!

 Is the VITRUVE app compatible with Android and iOS?

-The VITRUVE app is compatible with iOS (from 10.4), available to download from the app store.
+The minimum version for Android is 6.0 and the minimum version for iOS is 12.1.
+However, the Vitruve TEAMS app is only compatible with iOS, available to download from the app store.

 What happened to the Speed4Lifts app?